jamesjiadazhan/dietaryindex/README.md

 ### Related Work
 ___

 **dietaryindex** is mainly intended as a tool to help for calculating different dietary indexes with given food/nutrient serving sizes.
-It would work for all types of food frequency questionnaires and even 24-hours dietary recalls, but you would have to calculate the serving size before using the package except for the BLOCK FFQ.
+It would work for all types of food frequency questionnaires and even 24-hours dietary recalls, but you would have to manually calculate the serving size before using the package except for the BLOCK FFQ.
+Currently, the serving size calculation functions are available for the BLOCK FFQ.
 Please follow the instruction of your specific dietary assessment tools and relevant articles regarding how to accurately define the serving size (see above), as they are the key to obtain high-quality dietary indexes. **dietaryindex** also provides some help in defining the serving size in the help file, argument section.

 This package requires the **dplyr** package to be installed.
 Library statement of the dplyr package is included though for your convenience.